raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 We then have another `while True` loop.
 The main purpose is to continually monitor the gaps of silence between tones.
 You'll see there is a sleep command to avoid overloading the CPU and then we calculate the `key_up_length` which is the `key_up_time` (from the main thread) subtracted from the current time.

 Next is an `if` statement.
 There are two conditions upon which we need to act here.
-One is when there is something in the `buffer` and the gap of silence is big enough to mean a new letter.
+First is when there is something in the `buffer` and the gap of silence is big enough to mean a new letter.
 We're hard coding the value of 1.5 seconds for this.
-If this happens we know we're in a new word so we set the `new_word` variable to True.
+If this happens we know we're in a new word so we set the `new_word` variable to `True`.
 The line `bit_string = "".join(buffer)` is taking the dots and dashes in the `buffer` list and turning them into a single string that might be something like `.-..`.
 We can then see if that matches the key in of our Morse translation dictionary using the `try_decode` function.
+The `try_decode` function has code in it to display the result.
 We then empty the buffer ready for the next word with `del buffer[:]`.
-If we didn't do this the buffer would just get bigger and bigger and would never match any letters.
+If we didn't do this the buffer would just get bigger and bigger and would never match any letters in the `morse_lookup.py` dictionary.

+The second conditions is when the gap of silence has increased to 4.5 seconds.
+Remember a rule of Morse is that the gap of silence to mean a new word has to be three times the length of the gap that means a new letter: `1.5 x 3 = 4.5`